garciart/network-automation/README.md

 ![All Devices Started](img/a32.png)

 By the way, note the console information for **R1** in the **Topology Summary** in the top left-hand corner.
-It tells us that, even though the device does not have an IP address yet, you can connect to **R1** using Telnet through the Console port on the back of the 3745 using port 5001.
+It tells us that, even though the device does not have an IPv4 address yet, you can connect to **R1** using Telnet through the Console port on the back of the 3745 using port 5001.

 However, your port number may be different.
 If the Console port number is difficult to see, you can get the information by expanding the dock or right-clicking on the **R1** node and selecting **Show node information**: